-Dr. Ron Inge, dental director and vice president of provider relations for DD/WDS, brings a broad base of knowledge and experience in the dental industry.
+Dr. Ron Inge, dental director and vice president of provider relations for Delta Dental of Washington, brings a broad base of knowledge and experience in the dental industry.
 His multifunctional capabilities include network development and contracting and provider relations, as well as clinical policy.
 He has a comprehensive dental business background, having directly led or collaborated in business decisions ranging from clinical to sales and underwriting.
 Dr. Inge is a nationally known and well-respected speaker.

-Before joining DD/WDS, Dr. Inge was the associate executive director of the Division of Dental Practice at the American Dental Association (ADA).
+Before joining Delta Dental, Dr. Inge was the associate executive director of the Division of Dental Practice at the American Dental Association (ADA).
 He provided strategic leadership in policy development and implementation that included practice management, dental benefit programs, access-to-care issues and disease prevention.

 Prior to joining the ADA, Dr. Inge was Aetna Dental’s chief dental officer, overseeing Aetna’s dental clinical quality and utilization management programs.
 He was instrumental in conveying the value of medical/dental integration and driving initial validation studies related to the integration concept.